 I’m not too skilled with sculpting with Green Stuff but it came out alright.

 This section took a good bit of filler as well but you don’t see this area much during play so I didn’t spend too much time on it.

-For the stern decorations you have options.
+For the stern decorations, you have options.
 You can use the Catholic saints or the lions for the corners.
 I plan to use my Galleon for my Spanish force so I went full Catholic.
-There are two coat of arms you can add to the center of the stern but I didn’t glue mine on at this point.
-Both coat of arms were warped and would lie flat against the stern so they took a lot of sanding and reshaping to make them fit.
-I have one stuck to the back with some sticky take for now and I plan to install a magnet in the back of the ship and in both decoration so I can use either.
+There are two coats of arms you can add to the center of the stern but I didn’t glue mine on at this point.
+Both coats of arms were warped and would lie flat against the stern so they took a lot of sanding and reshaping to make them fit.
+I have one stuck to the back with some sticky take for now and I plan to install a magnet in the back of the ship and in both decorations so I can use either.

 There are no gun ports to clean up but there will be some excess resin on various edges and in the ports on the front deck.
 Once all the resin parts are in place and the you’ve removed all extra resin from edges and holes, wash the model with hot water.
 Soap is a good idea but make sure to rinse it very thoroughly because soap residue isn’t any better than the release agent that might be on the resin.

 After the hull has dried from its bath, glue in the wooden rigging bits that connect to the outside walls of the hull.

 You could glue on the gun port hatches here but I would advise against it because you’re very likely to break them off as you paint it.